carpentries/instructor-training/setup.md

     * "The Science of Learning" <{{ page.training_site }}/files/papers/science-of-learning-2015.pdf>
     * "Success in Introductory Programming: What Works?" <{{ page.training_site }}/files/papers/porter-what-works-2013.pdf>

-2. Please go to the Software Carpentry lessons page <{{ site.swc_site }}/lessons/> and the Data Carpentry lessons page <{{ site.dc_site}}/lessons/>, have a look at what we currently teach, and then choose one episode from the list at the bottom of this message and read through it carefully---we will ask you to do some exercises based on your choice on the first day of the course.
+2. Please go to the Software Carpentry lessons page <{{ site.swc_site }}/lessons/> and the Data Carpentry lessons page <{{ site.dc_site}}/lessons/>, have a look at what we currently teach, and then choose *one* episode from the list at the bottom of this page and read through it carefully.
+You will be using your selected episode for several in-class exercises, so be sure you are comfortable with the content.

 3. We will be recording one another teaching in pairs or threes during the class, so please bring a cell phone or hand-held camera that can record audio and video.
 It doesn't have to be high-quality, but it should be good enough that you can understand what someone is saying.